 The Beast’s Bedroom Design

-The Beast’s room on the other hand is the polar opposite of Belle’s light and cheery living quarters.
-His room was designed to have a more dark and ominous style, bringing life to his troubled past.
+The Beast’s room on the other hand, is the polar opposite of Belle’s light and cheery living quarters.
+His room was designed to have a more dark and ominous style, in order to highlight his troubled past.

 The large space is decorated with traditional Italian baroque furniture, and dark heavy tapestries.
 His room perfectly illustrates his aristocratic roots, and shows off the dark wooden designs, and fancy ornate carvings of Chateaus in southern France.

-The rest of the room is adorned with tons of fascinating fixtures, and interesting old world trinkets that keep your eyes entertained.
-It’s this room that starts to bring the two of them closer together, and does a fantastic job of showcasing the traditional grandeur of a well curated 18th century library.
+Throughout the rest of the room, fascinating fixtures adorn the wall, and interesting trinkets keep your eyes entertained.
+It’s this room that brings the two of them closer together, and does a fantastic job of showcasing the grandeur of a well curated 18th century library.